Shawn Estes: Washington Nationals

 On February 6, 2010, Estes signed a minor league contract with the Washington Nationals.
 On March 11, 2010, the Nationals released him.
 After his release from the Nationals, he retired from baseball.

 Life after baseball

 On July 31, 2010, Estes was honored with a plaque on the Giants Wall of Fame along with former teammate Rich Aurilia.
 Estes and Aurilia serve as co-hosts of Giants pregame and postgame shows on NBC Sports Bay Area.
-He is also an occasional fill-in analyst on Giants road game broadcasts, working alongside Duane Kuiper.
+He is also an occasional fill-in analyst on Giants road game broadcasts, working alongside Duane Kuiper and Dave Flemming.

 Estes previously did television color commentary for the Reno Aces of the Pacific Coast League.

 Personal life

 Estes is married to Nathalie Evashevski Estes.
-They have four children and live in Arizona.
+They have four children, Jackson, Cody, Avery, and Asher and live in Arizona.